manoharan-lab/holopy/docs/source/users/calc_tutorial.rst

 You can visualize the hologram by running ::

-_[ADD CODE HERE]
+  import holopy as hp
+  hp.show(holo)

-If all works well, you should have something that looks like the following:
+..
+TODO If all works well, you should have something that looks like the following:

-_[SOMEONE PLEASE ADD SPHINX DIRECTIVES HERE TO RUN THE CODE ABOVE AND GENERATE AND EMBED AN IMAGE OF THE HOLOGRAM]
+..
+[SOMEONE PLEASE ADD SPHINX DIRECTIVES HERE TO RUN THE CODE ABOVE AND GENERATE AND EMBED AN IMAGE OF THE HOLOGRAM]

 You can also calculate just the scattered field using ``Mie.calc_field``, or the scattered intensity using